Fire Prevention Office

-Kathy Leonard, Fire Prevention
+Kathy Leonard, Fire Marshal

 The Fire Prevention Division is responsible for all aspects of fire prevention within the District.
 These areas include code enforcement (permitted occupancies and the engine company inspection program), code adoption, hazardous vegetation abatement and reduction (weed abatement), water supply, public education, fire investigation, emergency preparedness, and conveying the Fire District's concerns at local, state and national code hearings and meetings.

 The Fire Prevention Division interacts with the City of Orinda, the Town of Moraga, and staff from departments within Contra Costa County government.
 These relationships are essential to continue the implementation of the fire prevention plan for the Moraga-Orinda Fire District.
-The Fire Prevention Officer also interacts with other agencies through involvement in the California Fire Chiefs Association, Fire Prevention Officers Section as an Executive Board Member and State regulation and fire prevention curriculum development committees.
+The Fire Marshal also interacts with other agencies through involvement in the California Fire Chiefs Association, Fire Prevention Officers Section as an Executive Board Member and State regulation and fire prevention curriculum development committees.

 Although these programs are the responsibility of the Fire Prevention Office, they are only possible with the continued support and energies of every member of the Moraga-Orinda Fire District.

 All properties within the municipal boundaries or the City of Orinda and the Town of Moraga have a rating of “3”.
 A rating of “9” is given for the rural areas of Bollinger Canyon and the community of Canyon.

 Fire Prevention Info Sheets